Skip to main content

 Manage your blood sugar

 One of the most effective ways to prevent infections is to keep your blood sugar in the normal range.
-Your provider will likely give you a hemoglobin A1C (HbA1C or A1C) or blood sugar range to aim for.
+Your healthcare team will likely give you a hemoglobin A1C (HbA1C or A1C) or blood sugar range to aim for.
 Keeping your levels below these ranges will help you avoid infections and serious complications.

 Here are some tips to help reach your blood sugar goals: